ghost-coin/GhostVault/README.md

 For running GhostVault on Windows, you should start [here](https://github.com/bleach86/GhostVault/blob/main/docs/Win_setup.MD)

+For running GhostVault on MacOS, you should start [here](https://github.com/bleach86/GhostVault/blob/main/docs/Mac_setup.MD)

 This guide is for Ubuntu/Debian based systems.
 Other systems to come.